econia-labs/econia/doc/doc-site/docs/off-chain/dss/gcp.md

    ```

    :::tip
-   For immediate results (but with missed events), use a testnet config with the following:
+   For immediate results (but with missed events and a corrupted database) during testing, use a testnet config with the following:

    - `econia_address: 0xc0de11113b427d35ece1d8991865a941c0578b0f349acabbe9753863c24109ff`
    - `starting_version: 683453241`